muskit/H3VR-TNH-Quality-of-Life-Improvements/Assets/README.md

 For any issues/ideas, please create an issue at the GitHub repository (linked on Thunderstore page).

 ## Changelog
+**1.2.0**
+* HP counter text can now be hidden completely
+* Added HP counter fading when pointing a firearm towards it, allowing better visiblity
+* Shrunk borders of health counter's background

 1.1.3
 * [TNH] Fixed wrist stats still trying to look at the camera in the game over area, resulting in weird rotations